lukeabram/GuitarToneConverter/README.md

-This project utilizes spectrograms and the CycleGAN to perform audio translation between different instruments.
+This project utilizes spectrograms and the CycleGAN to perform audio translation between different instruments through image to image conversions.

 Research findings and audio examples are in the results directory